notaryproject/specifications/trust-store-trust-policy-specification.md

   - **`scopes`**(*array of strings*): This REQUIRED property determines which trust policy is applicable for the given artifact.
 The scope field supports filtering based on fully qualified repository URI `${registry-name}/${namespace}/${repository-name}`.
 For more information, see [scopes constraints](#scope-constraints) section.
   - **`skipSignatureVerification`**(*boolean*): This OPTIONAL property dictates whether Notary v2 should skip signature verification or not.
 If set to `true` Notary v2 MUST NOT perform any signature validations including the custom validations performed using plugins.
 This is required to support the gradual rollout of signature validation i.e the case when the user application has a mix of signed and unsigned artifacts.
 When set to `false`, the following properties  MUST be present `trustStores`, `expiryValidations`, `revocationValidations`.
 The default value is `false`.
   - **`trustStores`**(*array of strings*): This OPTIONAL property specifies a list of names of trust stores that the user trusts.
+  - **`trustAnchors`**(*array of strings*): This OPTIONAL property specifies a list of elements/attributes of the signing certificate's subject.
+If present, the collection MUST contain at least one value.
+For more information, see [trust anchors constraints](#trust-anchors-constraints) section.
   - **`expiryValidations`**(*object*): This OPTIONAL property represents a collection of artifact expiry-related validations.
     - **`signatureExpiry`**(*string*): This REQUIRED property specifies what implementation must do if the signature is expired.
 Supported values are `enforce` and `warn`.
     - **`signingIdentityExpiry`**(*string*): This REQUIRED property specifies what implementation must do if signing identity(certificate and certificate-chain) is expired.
 Supported values are `enforce` and `warn`.